nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

         func greet3() { print("howdy") }
         ```

 -   Function Signature: If we ignore the parameter names in the function declaration, we can completely characterize a function by the types of its inputs and its output.
-A listing of all the function parameter types and the return type constitue function signature.
+A listing of all the function parameter types and the return type constitute function signature.

 -   Externalized Parameter Names: A function can externalize the names of its parameters.
 The external parameter names become part of the function’s name, and must appear in a call to the function as labels to the arguments.

-    -   They clarify the purpose of each argument; an argument label can give a clue as to how that argument contributes to the behavior of the function.
+    -   They clarify the purpose of each argument; an argument label can give a clue as to how that argument contributes to the behaviour of the function.

     -   Distinguishes one function from another; two functions with the same name before the parentheses and the same signature, but with different external parameter names, are two distinct functions.
 External parameter names are part of the function name.